wrightdylan/advent-of-code-2024/README.md

 12. Day 14 can take a lot longer if you make the wrong assumptions about what the Christmas tree is supposed to look like.
 13. Day 15 part 2 was just nasty.
 14. Day 17 was really cool to do.
+15. Days 21-23 will have to be skipped for now :sob: